 Avoiding Stunt Double

-If Johnny Cage has the Stunt Double ability equipped, he’ll be able to call in a stunt double to assist him in the fight.
-It’s important to pay close attention to Johnny Cage’s hand gesture while calling his stunt double so that you know which direction the stunt double will attack from.
-When using the Clothesline move, Johnny Cage will point his finger and send out a stunt double from the front.
+If Johnny has the Stunt Double ability equipped, he’ll be able to call in a stunt double to assist him in the fight.
+It’s important to pay close attention to Johnny’s hand gesture while calling his stunt double so that you know which direction the stunt double will attack from.
+When using the Clothesline move, Johnny will point his finger and send out a stunt double from the front.
 This move has very slow start-up and can easily be blocked or jumped out of on reaction.

 Fatal Blow Cancels

-Johnny Cage has the unique ability to cancel out of his Fatal Blow for pressure.
+Johnny has the unique ability to cancel out of his Fatal Blow for pressure.
 When he cancels his Fatal Blow, he will be at an advantage depending on which move he uses it off of.

 , = +10